Aiaid/2dns/docker/README.md

 # Navigate to the docker directory
 cd docker

+# Create a records directory and copy your CSV file
+mkdir -p records
+cp ../src/records.csv records/

-# Build and start the container
+# Build and start the container with default settings
 docker-compose up -d

+# Or with custom settings
+PORT=8053 MODE=dev docker-compose up -d

 # View logs
 docker-compose logs -f